 Jaya was lost in the present, looking at him, his entirety, which was a bit more casual with his coat neatly folded on his left hand.
 His tie was off and an unbuttoned shirt.

-Try you luck, it is not a guarantee.
+Try your luck; it is not a guarantee.

 Perhaps, she wanted those thoughts to remain just with her, closed in her secret garden where many such thoughts are stored.